 Preliminary proxies are often filed in connection with a proposal to increase the authorized shares or a reverse split.
 Normally, the Staff looks for a representation in the document that the company has no current plans to use the shares.
 If there are current plans, they need to be discussed and the Staff will look for Note A (to Schedule 14A) issues.

-If you have proxy statement screening questions, don’t hesitate to contact Jay Knight or another Bass, Berry & Sims corporate and securities attorney.
+If you have proxy statement screening questions, don’t hesitate to contact a Bass, Berry & Sims corporate and securities attorney.